karmapa/kagyumonlam.org/src/attend/travel/index.md

 This is a sacred occasion attended by many monks and nuns, so plan to observe a dress code which maintains modesty.
 Loose fitting clothes work best for comfort and decency.

 Bring a pair of shoes/sandals that are easy to slide off because you will be asked to remove your shoes on many occasions.
+Slippers with a plastic sole are good to have, as the ground gets wet in the early morning.
+Also please bring a shoe bag to carry your shoes with you, both at the Monlam Pavilion and the Mahabodhi Stupa.

 ([top](#1))